pyt3r/practice-package/docs/source/bond.rst

-While the modified duration calculates a bond's price change in response to a 1% rate change, convexity calculates the acceleration of this price change in response to the corresponding rate change.
+While the modified duration calculates a bond's price change in response to a 1% rate change, convexity calculates the acceleration of this price change in response to the corresponding rate change, and is in effect, the derivative of the modified duration.

-When a bond has a higher convexity than another bond, with all else being equal, then the former will always have a higher price than the latter as interest rates rise or fall.

     .. jupyter-execute::